-Having electricity is important for most people, but for you, if you have the knowledge and proper gear to withstand nearly anything, a massive blackout is just a test.
-If you focus on your immediate safety from threats, if you secure your shelter and if you have enough food of water you will live to see if the power comes back on or if you have to adapt to a new world.
+Having electricity is important for most people.
+However, if you have the knowledge and proper gear to withstand nearly anything, a massive blackout is just a test.
+If you focus on your immediate safety from threats if you secure your shelter.
+If you have enough food or water you will live to see if the power comes back on or if you have to adapt to a new world.

 Blackout USA (EMP survival and preparedness guide)

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)